Fremont Unified School District

 It serves the entire city limits of Fremont.

-The district has 28 elementary school campuses, five junior high campuses, five high school campuses, and one alternative school campus.
+The district has 29 elementary school campuses, five middle school campuses, five high school campuses, and a continuation high school and alternative school on a shared campus.

 School campuses and attendance areas

 The district determines attendance at schools based on where an individual lives as its first priority.
 There are five main attendance areas: American Attendance Area, Irvington Attendance Area, Kennedy Attendance Area, Mission Attendance Area and Washington Attendance Area.
-All include one high school and one junior high school, in addition to either four or six elementary schools.
+All include one high school and one middle school, in addition to between four and seven elementary schools.
 The attendance areas are further split up into smaller areas for the elementary schools.
-Often, overcrowding in elementary schools is addressed by moving students to another elementary school in the same attendance area.
+Overcrowding in elementary schools is addressed by moving students to another elementary school in the same attendance area.

 High schools

 The district has five comprehensive high schools for 9th through 12th grade students.
 The attendance areas take their names from the five high schools.
 American High School serves the northern part of Fremont.
 Irvington High School serves the southern portion of Fremont, away from the Mission San Jose.
 John F. Kennedy High School serves the area between Irvington and Washington.
 Mission San Jose High School serves the Mission San Jose neighborhood.
 Washington High School serves the central area of Fremont, just below American's attendance area, and extends to the Niles area, just north of Mission San Jose.